Rudy Gay, And The Tricky Lil Wayne Joining Jay Z’s Roc Situation

 “In 2015, Wayne sued Cash Money for $51 million in unpaid royalties and asked the court to declare him free from his contract with Cash Money.
 At the heart of this case is the Young Money label agreement, which required that Wayne (along with his Young Money artists) deliver 21 albums during the seven-year period between 2008-2015 at the rate of no more than three albums per year.

-That said, Jay Z and Lil Wayne have a complicated history.
-Just last year, Weezy recalled a time when he got an offer from Jay Z to join Roc-A-Fella.
+That said, Jay-Z and Lil Wayne have a complicated history.
+Just last year, Weezy recalled a time when he got an offer from Jay-Z to join Roc-A-Fella.
 This was during an interview with DJ Drama.
 The memory was apparently so funny, he couldn’t avoid cracking up, but he nevertheless revealed how it went down, offering the following.

 “You know, when I went out to talk to him [Jay Z] about being at Roc-A-Fella — and mind you, this was years ago.
 First of all, he was at the 40/40 in the daytime, and when I got up there he was talkin’, it was Denzel [Washington], it was Derek Jeter … I was like, ‘This is his clique?’

-At the end of the rendezvous, Jay Z allegedly offered Lil Wayne $175,000 to join his label.
+At the end of the rendezvous, Jay-Z allegedly offered Lil Wayne $175,000 to join his label.
 According to Lil Wayne, “I said, ‘Believe that’ … I was looking like … two teeth in my mouth is 175 [thousand dollars].
 My bottom teeth.”

 Below is a clip of the Lil Wayne interview.

-Apparently, Lil Wayne and Jay Z are on good terms and laugh about the moment.
-Presently, Lil Wayne is also a part owner of Tidal, a music streaming service founded by Jay Z. In other news, Jay Z is presently reported to be on a babymoon with wife, Beyonce, on a private island in Tahiti.
+Apparently, Lil Wayne and Jay-Z are on good terms and laugh about the moment.
+Presently, Lil Wayne is also a part owner of Tidal, a music streaming service founded by Jay-Z. In other news, Jay-Z is presently reported to be on a babymoon with wife, Beyonce, on a private island in Tahiti.

 [Featured Image by Kevin Winter/Getty Images]